 We have received a lot of feedback from colleagues across the NHS asking for central guidance and support following the loss of a colleague, friend or family member during the Coronavirus pandemic.

 People grieve in different ways and there is no right or wrong way to react to the death of a colleague, friend or family member.
 Many people find it helpful to reach out and talk to someone about their feelings, other may wish to deal with the loss in private.

-NHS England and NHS Improvement have put together a suite of resources that aim to help you access support during what will be a difficult time for our staff, given the restrictions and changes to normal grieving patterns and processes for staff who come from diverse backgrounds.
+NHS England has put together a suite of resources that aim to help you access support during what will be a difficult time for staff.

 This guide includes resources to support you personally during a bereavement and resources that will help you as a line manager feel better equipped to support your staff, noting the cultural diversity of our workforce.
 You can also find support through: